harshithjv/wedding-invitation/README.md

  - Test the URL specified in the `Website Draft URL` given by above command output.
  - Once satisfied, can deploy to production URL by suffixing `--prod` option like this:
 	 - `netlify deploy --prod`
+     - _Note:_ You'll see a message at netlify's site dashboard: `Site has not yet been deployed`.
+You can click on that message and you'll see `Deploy Preview` button.
+Click on it and you'll now see `Publish deploy` button.
+Clicking on that button or running the above command executes same operation.

 _Note:_ If your planning to build different project and reading this document for help, then observe the `netlify.toml` file in this project.
 The file contents are bare minimum:
 ```